Child Care Operating Funding

 Child Care Operating Funding (CCOF) is available for eligible licensed providers through CCOF Base Funding, the Child Care Fee Reduction Initiative (CCFRI) and the Early Childhood Educator Wage Enhancement (ECE-WE).

 This funding is available to:

-Participation in CCOF Base Funding, CCFRI and ECE-WE is optional, however enrolment in CCOF Base Funding is required to be eligible for CCFRI and ECE-WE.
+Participation in CCOF Base Funding, CCFRI and ECE-WE is optional.
+However, enrolment in CCOF Base Funding is required to apply for CCFRI and ECE-WE.

 CCOF Base Funding assists with the day to day costs of running a licensed child care facility.
 This funding helps child care providers maintain quality child care for the community.

 Base Funding is available to licensed Family and Group child care providers.